-3. Only those Champions in the weight range of 230 - 305 lbs. of each breed will show for Grand Champion Barrow.

-4. Breeding Gilts - Breeding Gilts are NOT eligible for the Auction

-- a.
+- 2. Barrows. - a.
+Each 4-H member may exhibit 4 Barrows - b.
+All Barrows must be farrowed after December 1 of the prior year. - c.
+Only those Champions in the weight range of 230 295 lbs. of each breed will show for Grand Champion Barrow.
+"In an attempt to reduce confusion by minimizing changes at the Indiana State Fair 4-H Show, all barrows that previously weighed between 230-295 pounds at weigh in are eligible to show.
+However, the show weight range is still 230-280 pounds, meaning that all declared show weights must fall between 230-280 pounds."
+Declared Weights at the Indiana State Fair 4-H Swine Show - d.
+Barrows will be shown by breed - e.
+Registration papers required for Purebred barrows - f.
+Crossbred barrows will show by weight - g.
+Champion and Reserve Champion of each breed and Crossbred will be chosen.
+Champions of each breed will show for Grand Champion Barrow. - 3.
+Breeding Gilts Breeding Gilts are NOT eligible for the Auction - a.
 Each 4-H member may exhibit 4 gilts - b.
 All gilts must be farrowed after December 1 of the prior year. - c.
 Gilts will be shown by breed - d.
 Registration papers required for Purebred gilts - e.
 Crossbred gilts will show by weight. - f.
 Champion and Reserve Champion of each breed and Crossbred will be chosen.
-Champions of each breed will show for Grand Champion Gilt. - 5.
+Champions of each breed will show for Grand Champion Gilt. - 4.
 "Slick clipping or body shaving of 4-H barrows is prohibited.
 Animals that are slick clipped or body shaved will not be allowed to exhibit.
 A minimum of one-half inch of hair on the body of hogs is preferred by the packers that purchase and process these animals.
-Hogs having less than one-half inch of hair on their body may be condemned by the processor. - 6.
-All 4-H swine entries must be made On-line by May 15. - 7.
+Hogs having less than one-half inch of hair on their body may be condemned by the processor. - 5.
+All 4-H swine entries must be made On-line by May 15. - 6.
 DNA samples are required for ALL Indiana State Fair entries.
-Due May 15 - 8.
-Anyone assisting in showing livestock in the 4-H Show must be a Daviess County 4-H member in grade 3-12. - 9.
-Any extra hogs that do not qualify for the show are to be removed from the 4-H center by noon on Monday of 4-H Show.
+Due May 15 - 7.
+Anyone assisting in showing livestock in the 4-H Show must be a Daviess County 4-H member in grade 3-12.

+- 8. Any extra hogs that do not qualify for the show are to be removed from the 4-H center by noon on Monday of 4-H Show. - a.
-- a.
 No animals in the show are to be taken from the 4-H fairgrounds without notifying the swine superintendent. - b.
-Any 4-H animal that leaves the fairgrounds (at any time) after check-in will not be eligible to return to the 4-H grounds. - 10.
-Ribbons will be awarded by the judge on the merit of the animals. - 11.
-Barrow weight classes will be determined following weigh-in. - 12.
-An Outstanding Swine Member award will be presented to the 4-H exhibitor who shows the most cooperation to fellow exhibitors, has the cleanest pens, etc. The swine committee will select the winner. - 13.
+Any 4-H animal that leaves the fairgrounds (at any time) after check-in will not be eligible to return to the 4-H grounds. - 9.
+Ribbons will be awarded by the judge on the merit of the animals. - 10.
+Barrow weight classes will be determined following weigh-in. - 11.
+An Outstanding Swine Member award will be presented to the 4-H exhibitor who shows the most cooperation to fellow exhibitors, has the cleanest pens, etc. The swine committee will select the winner. - 12.
 There will be no powdering or oiling of animals for the show.
-This is mainly to protect the animals in the extreme heat. - 14.
-4-H livestock sold or purchased privately or offered for sale at public auction after the respective official State Fair enrollment deadline (May 15 of current year) are not eligible to show at the Daviess County 4-H Show or any other 4-H Shows. - 15.
+This is mainly to protect the animals in the extreme heat. - 13.
+4-H livestock sold or purchased privately or offered for sale at public auction after the respective official State Fair enrollment deadline (May 15 of current year) are not eligible to show at the Daviess County 4-H Show or any other 4-H Shows. - 14.
 4-H Show Swine check show schedule for dates and times. - a.
 Gilts will be divided by breed and weight. - b.
 Barrows will be divided by breed and weight. - c.
 Showmanship: